Essay on Pollution

 The fourth form of pollution is noise pollution.
 Major sources of noise pollution are industries and transport in overpopulated urban areas.
 Poorly planned urbanization and the construction of industries close to residential areas result in excessive noise pollution.
 Moreover, excessive honking due to congested roads and huge traffic, particularly in cities is another major reason for noise pollution.
 Lack of awareness in citizens and poor civic sense further exacerbate the issue.

 To curb noise pollution, there is a need for properly planned urbanization.
 Industries or factories should be established away from the mainland and residential areas.
 Developing awareness and civic sense in people are more important.
-People should know when to use horns and how much music volume should be kept in vehicles.
+People should know when to use horns and how much volume should they keep in vehicles.

 To cap it all, pollution in various forms is adversely impacting the entire life on earth no matter whether it is aquatic life or terrestrial.
 The more mankind is making industrial development, the more it is posing a threat to survival.
 Therefore, it is high time we must make policies and take pragmatic steps to tackle the growing pollution in the world.
 Otherwise, the whole world especially the third-world countries would keep bearing the brunt.

-Note: Do not make headings in the essay.
-Headings in this essay are for better understanding.
+Note: We have made headings in this Essay on Pollution for clarity.
+Please, avoid making headings in the essay.
+Headings in this pollution essay are for better understanding.